suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 This metadata encodes a semantic version for the component set that the manifest updates, including any dependencies.
 This enables version comparisons to be performed on manifests.
 Non-manifest images encode their versions independently of the manifest.

-Manifest Authors SHOULD encode suit-set-version whenever the release can be represented as a semantic version so that Recipients can compare manifests deterministically.
-The version MUST be encoded as a semantic version, according to {{semver}}, to preserve that deterministic ordering.
-Deployments that cannot supply a semantic version without loss of fidelity MUST omit suit-set-version and convey any human-facing numbering via text-current-version ({{text-current-version}}).
-Because suit-set-version is a machine-readable parameter for determining compatibility and because {{semver}} mandates that the build-number is ignored, build numbers MUST NOT be included.
+Manifest Authors SHOULD encode suit-set-version whenever the release can be represented by the constrained version encoding defined in {{suit-parameter-version}} so that Recipients can compare manifests deterministically.
+Deployments that cannot supply such a version without loss of fidelity MUST omit suit-set-version and convey any human-facing numbering via suit-text-current-version ({{text-current-version}}).
+Because suit-set-version is a machine-readable parameter for determining compatibility and build metadata is ignored for semantic-version precedence, build metadata MUST NOT be included.

 The composition of suit-set-version is the same as suit-parameter-version ({{suit-parameter-version}}).

-If a build number is desired, the manifest author MAY include it via text-current-version ({{text-current-version}}).
+If build metadata is desired, the manifest author MAY include it via suit-text-current-version ({{text-current-version}}).

 ## suit-coswid {#manifest-digest-coswid}